Find out what the 'dementia tax' is and why people with dementia should not bear the sole responsibility for saving and paying for their care.

 Social care is the majority of care that people with dementia receive.
 It is a complex condition and the impact of symptoms can make it increasingly difficult to carry out the everyday tasks most of us take for granted, like washing, eating or using the toilet.
 Someone with dementia may require one to one support with nearly every aspect of life either at home with a homecare worker or in a care home.
 This is classed as social care, rather than care provided free on the NHS.

 Social care is means-tested and therefore costly.
-People with dementia who have assets including their house over £23,250 are often paying hundreds of thousands of pounds for their care.
+People with dementia who have assets including their house over £23,250 in England are often paying hundreds of thousands of pounds for their care.
 We estimate that a typical person’s bill for dementia care would take 125 years to save for.
 Currently, too many people with dementia and their families are buckling under the inordinate pressure of paying for their dementia care bill.

 People with dementia should not bear the sole responsibility for saving and paying for their care.
 Successive Governments have disproportionately placed funding of dementia care squarely on the shoulders of people affected, but we know that even if people pre-emptively saved as they do for their pension, their dementia care bill would take over a lifetime to save for.
 The next Government must put an end to the ‘dementia tax’ through protecting people with dementia from the catastrophic costs of their care.
 A new long-term and sustainable system must be established which shares the cost with people with dementia.